SyrianSpock/syrianspock.github.io/_posts/2018-03-12-functional-cpp-adventures-either-error-handling.md

 ```

 Now that makes it more readable IMO.
-You see the two functions `oneOver` and `squareRoot` being chained, and are not bothered by the lower lever things going one with the `Either` type.
+You see the two functions `oneOver` and `squareRoot` being chained, and are not bothered by the lower lever things going on with the `Either` type.

 # Summary